insjunaid/Mini-Project-Skin-Lesions-Cancer-Detection/README.md

 ### Skin Lesion Detection Using Deep Learning

-This repository contains a PyTorch-based implementation for detecting various types of skin lesions using a fine-tuned EfficientNet-B4 model.The project includes a Flask web application to upload skin lesion images and obtain predictions with recommendations for further action.
+This repository contains a PyTorch-based implementation for detecting various types of skin lesions using a fine-tuned EfficientNet-B4 model.
+The project includes a Flask web application to upload skin lesion images and obtain predictions with recommendations for further action.

 ---